stanley-gu/standardsCh/chapter.md

 productivity by allowing developers to build on existing tools rather than continuously reinvent.

-![The Systems Biology Workbench (SBW) is a dynamic open-source distributed system.
-Client modules can attach and detach at runtime.
-Client modules can be written in a variety of languages, including, C/C++, Java, Delphi, FORTRAN, Python, Perl, MATLAB, any .NET language.
-Data is exchanged between modules via binary messages which can include any combination of bytes, integers, floating point, complex numbers, strings, arrays and lists.
-Currently the available modules include, simulators, model editors, SBML manipulation, math library, frequency analyzer, bifurcation discover and analysis modules, structural analysis modules and others.

 An SBW module (the client) provides one or more interfaces or services.
 Each service provides one or more methods.
 Modules register the services they provide with the SBW Broker.
 The module optionally places each service it provides into